-We carried out a major overhaul of our governance arrangements a few years ago and continue to benefit from the improvements made at that time.
-Nonetheless, with the Scottish Housing Regulator's updating of its Regulatory Standards and introducing the requirement for RSLs to submit annual assurance statements, we know that further strengthening of our governance is now required.
-Various strands of work are already underway, such as reviews of our standing orders, Board training plan, and delegated authority arrangements.
+We carried out a major overhaul of our governance arrangements and continue to benefit from the improvements made at that time.
+In line with the Scottish Housing Regulator's updating of its Regulatory Standards and introducing the requirement for RSLs to submit an annual assurance statement, we understand that the continual strengthening our governance is paramount and have carried our reviews of our standing orders, Board training plan, and delegated authority arrangements and now have clearer lines of responsibilities and less interfaces.